patricklizon/react-typescript-core-boilerplate/README.md

 | Script        | Description                                     |
 | ------------- | ----------------------------------------------- |
 | `lint:staged` | run `fix:format` and `fix:lint` on staged files |

-## Contributing

-### For future yourself and other contributors

-- When adding `TODO` or `FIXME` comments write why something was done that way and propose solution to the problem,
-- If code is not clear enough or you believe it needs extra context don't hesitate to add comment explaining why or mention people involved in the decision,
-- "Always leave the code you are editing a little bit better than you found it"

-## Known Issues